jeremytammik/tbc/a/1999_mep_calculation.md

 However, it only deals with water supply calculations.
 I would greatly appreciate it if someone could suggest a method for wastewater pipe calculation.

-**Answer:** The Sewage and Rainwater Drainage System add-in might help.
+**Answer:** The SRwD Sewage and Rainwater Drainage System add-in might help.
 Its last year of edition is 2023, but it might serve, at least a guide.

 **Response:** I feel very grateful because you always provide me with valuable answers.